polyledger/connect/server/README.md

 ```
 ❯ ssh root@192.241.220.209 # Staging
-❯ ssh root@107.170.200.103 # Production
 ```

-The app is located in `/home/polyledger`.
+The app is located in `/var/www/staging.polyledger.com/polyledger`.
 To update from the master branch, run a git pull:

 ```
 ❯ git pull origin master